Technological strategies to make your business more professional

 Whether you’re an online only business or a brick and mortar establishment, there is money to be made via the Internet.
 However, it’s all about how you present your business on the web.
 Something as simple as listing your hours of operation can make a world of difference on your business profitability.
 With that in mind, here are a few simple tech strategies to help differentiate your business.

 For starters, you should own your domain name.
 Your domain, or URL, is the online address for your company’s website.
 It’s the link at the top of your browser that connects you to your audience and customers.
 This URL should be something short and easy to remember.
 Many website builders allow you the option to host your website on their site for free; however, that often means having a long and impersonal URL associated with it.
 For example, there’s a difference between “yourbusinessname.com” and “yourbusinessname.wordpress.com”.
 Sticking with the latter is okay for blogs for example, but when it comes down to making your business legitimate, you should own your domain in full.

 Integrating online scheduling and calendars is one of the best ways to take your business to the next level.
 Gone are the days of asking clients, “What time works for you?”.
-Instead, incorporating online booking software into your website makes the booking process seamless and stress-free.
+Instead, incorporating online booking software or WordPress booking plugin – if you are using WordPress – into your website makes the booking process seamless and stress-free.

 Online booking software – like Bookeo – is ideal for small businesses wanting to grow as well as larger businesses wanting to streamline.
 Putting the power of your customer’s time in their own hands makes your business more legitimate and trustworthy in the eyes of your consumers.